EKahyaoglu/applied-ai-system-project/README.md

 ## Reflection

-Building PawPal Deluxe taught me how to combine classic software engineering with modern AI techniques.
+Building PawPal Scheduler taught me how to combine classic software engineering with modern AI techniques.
 With this project, I learned to:
 - Design for extensibility (so new AI features can be added easily)
 - Use agentic workflows to automate complex, multi-step tasks
 - Integrate retrieval systems for explainable, context-aware AI